llooker/google_adwords/README.md

 **(1) Combine Multiple Data Sources** - Combine your AdWords data with data from GA, DoubleClick, Facebook Ads, Salesforce, and more to get a holistic view of all your customer data in one central view (see bottom of this page for instructions).

-**(2) Replicate Existing AdWords Reports + More** - Replice all your existing AdWords reports and dashboards in a matter of minutes or hours to make the switch to Looker seamless.
+**(2) Replicate Existing AdWords Reports + More** - Replicate all your existing AdWords reports and dashboards in a matter of minutes or hours to make the switch to Looker seamless.
 Plus, enjoy all the additional value-add analysis that comes turney with this plug-and-play model and dashboards.
 Time-to-value for a new data tool has never been quicker.

 **(3) Enterprise Data Platform** - Take advantage of Looker's data platform functionality, including [data actions](https://discourse.looker.com/t/data-actions/3573), scheduling, permissions, alerting, parameterization (each user can only see their own data), and more.
 Get immediate alerts when budgets are exceeded, ads are underperforming, or any other business criteria.

 **(4) Usable / Shareable Dashboards** - create centralized dashboards for the entire team, and departmental or individual dashboards for each user, and rest easy knowing everyone is looking at the same information at all times.
-Then schedule the dashboard for emails or alerts, period-end reporting, anamoly detection, or whatever else serves your use-case.
+Then schedule the dashboard for emails or alerts, period-end reporting, anomaly detection, or whatever else serves your use-case.

 **(5) Expertise** - Leverage analytics expertise of Looker + AdWords product teams, who assembled this Block based on years of AdWords experience with industry-leading companies.